leecooper29/leecooper29/README.md

-<h1 align="center">Hi 👋, I'm Lee Cooper</h1>
+<h1 align="center">Hi 👋 I'm Lee Cooper</h1>

 # 💫 About Me:
-I am a Computer Science student at the University of Connecticut (UConn), passionate about building software, solving problems, and exploring new technologies.
+I am a third year Computer Science student at the University of Connecticut (UConn), passionate about building software, solving problems, and exploring new technologies.

 Outside of coding, I enjoy skateboarding and keeping up with the latest tech trends.

 ## 🚀 What I'm Up To
 - 🔭 Currently working on: **website_portfolio**
 - 🌱 Learning: **Next.js, Python, and Java**
-- 👯 Looking to collaborate on: **ecommerce_website**
-- 🤝 Looking for help with: **web_scraper**

 Check out my [GitHub Projects](https://github.com/leecooper29?tab=repositories)!